-Presenting the NSW Government with independent oversight of NSW’s infrastructure program
+Presenting the NSW Government with oversight of NSW’s infrastructure program

 For more information on project assurance managed by Infrastructure NSW, please contact firstname.lastname@example.org.

-Through the investor assurance process INSW can provide independent advice to delivery agencies and report to Cabinet and the Minister for Infrastructure, ensuring the Government’s key infrastructure projects across NSW are delivered on time, on budget and in accordance with government objectives.
+Through the investor assurance process, Infrastructure NSW provides independent advice to delivery agencies and direct reporting to the NSW Cabinet and the Minister for Infrastructure.
+This independent advice and reporting seeks to proactively contribute to the delivery of the Government’s key infrastructure projects to time, budget and in accordance with government objectives.

-There are three main components to the independent investor assurance process are:
+The key components of the independent investor assurance process include:

-Gateway Reviews are supported by periodic Health Checks which assist in identifying issues which may emerge between decision points.
-Health Checks will be carried out, when required, by an independent team of experienced practitioners (industry experts including from the private sector), appointed by Infrastructure NSW.
+Gateway Reviews are supported by periodic Health Check Reviews which assist in identifying issues that may emerge between decision points.
+Health Check Reviews are carried out by an independent team of experienced practitioners (industry experts including from the private sector), appointed by Infrastructure NSW.

-Deep Dive Reviews are like Health Checks but focus on a specific issue or limited terms of reference rather than the full range of issues normally considered at a Health Check.
+Deep Dive Reviews are like Health Check Reviews but focus on a specific issue or limited terms of reference rather than the full range of issues normally considered at a Health Check Review.

 During a Gateway Review, the Review Team interview key stakeholders and review relevant documents.
 This enables the independent review team to identify project risks and provide recommendations on how these should be addressed, as well as identify opportunities to complement delivery of a project or program.

-Gateway Reviews, Health Checks and Deep Dive Reviews are conducted Reviews are conducted in accordance with the Gateway Review Toolkit and Reviewer Workbooks (see Resources tab).
+Gateway, Health Check and Deep Dive Reviews are conducted in accordance with the Infrastructure NSW Review Workbooks (included in the ‘Resources’ tab of this webpage).

 The Infrastructure Investor Assurance Framework (IIAF) provides further detail on the processes.

-Infrastructure NSW develops the Terms of Reference for a Review in consultation with the responsible delivery agency and key stakeholders.
-The Terms of Reference are used to guide the selection of appropriate reviewers and are provided to reviewers in advance of the Review.
+Infrastructure NSW develops a Terms of Reference for each Review in consultation with the responsible delivery agency and key stakeholders.

-Reviews are conducted by highly experienced independent Review Teams where independent refers to the individuals being independent of a delivery agency and a project team.
-The review team is selected so that it possesses the skills, capability and experience to enable it to provide relevant assessment and advice.
+Reviews are conducted by highly experienced independent Review Teams, who are independent of the agency and project team.
+The Review Team is selected for its mix of skills, capability and experience to enable it to provide relevant assessment and advice.